maxdeviant/degree/Assignment_6.md

 ##Vulnerability

-When broached on the subject of phishing, many people will assure themselves that “it could never happen to me, I’m too smart to fall for that.”
+When it comes to phishing, many people will assure themselves that “it could never happen to me, I’m too smart to fall for that.”

 However, phishing has been shown to be effective against all sorts of people for four reasons: